Gregg Zaun

 Gregory Owen Zaun (/ˈzɔːn/; born April 14, 1971) is an American baseball analyst, public speaker and a former professional baseball catcher.
-He played for nine teams over 16 seasons in Major League Baseball from 1995 until 2010, winning a World Series Championship in 1997.
+He played for nine teams over 16 seasons in Major League Baseball (MLB) from 1995 until 2010, winning a World Series Championship in 1997.
 From 2006 to 2017, he served as an on-air personality with Sportsnet in Canada.

-Biography
+Playing career

 Early life

-Zaun, the nephew of former MLB catcher Rick Dempsey, was a high school teammate of Mark Loretta.
-Zaun and Loretta attended Saint Francis High School in La Cañada, California and graduated in 1989.
+Zaun was born in Glendale, California.
+The nephew of former MLB catcher Rick Dempsey, Zaun was a high school teammate of Mark Loretta.
+Zaun and Loretta attended Saint Francis High School in La Cañada, California, and graduated in 1989.
 Zaun was recruited to play college baseball at USC, UCLA, Loyola Marymount and Oklahoma, but signed a letter of intent to play for Texas.
 However, he chose not to play for Texas upon learning that they had signed a junior college All-American catcher.
 Zaun also played for the United States national baseball team at the 1989 World Junior Baseball Championship in Canada.